evanqhuang/maxwells-razor/README.md

 STEP files are also provided so that you can easily modify the parts for your use case.

 Special thanks to Scott3D for the [original Hypercube EVO design](https://www.thingiverse.com/thing:2254103).

+### Why toolchangers?
+Most widely available 3D printers only have a single extrusion head.
+The only commercially available toolchanging system is the [Prusa XL](https://www.prusa3d.com/en/product/original-prusa-xl-semi-assembled-2-toolhead-3d-printer/), which costs 2500USD as of writing, for just 2 printheads.

+Those with Bambu/Prusa printers might wonder about the [BambuLabs AMS](https://us.store.bambulab.com/collections/all-ams) and the [Prusa MMU](https://www.prusa3d.com/category/original-prusa-mmu3/).
+However, the major distinction is that these options are only **multi-color**.
+Because the printhead is shared between all filaments you can only print in a single material at once.
+This greatly limits the usefulness of the AMS in more technical applications.
+With multiple printheads, you can move beyond simple filament swapping and create complex parts.
+For example, you can print a hard PETG lid with an integrated, flexible TPU gasket, or a phone case that combines a rigid shell with shock-absorbing TPU.
+Another key benefit is being able to print support in a different material than the object.
+Since the materials don't bond, the supports pop right off and leave a flawless surface with no effort.

 ## Contributions